InvoxiPlayGames/mc-queueproxy/README.md

 - **onlineMode** - Whether the server checks the user's session against Mojang to prove their username is legitimate. e.g. `true`
 - **targetHost** - The IP address of the game server. e.g. `192.0.2.43`
 - **targetPort** - The port of the game server. e.g. `26666`
+- **targetOnline** - Whether the game server has online-mode enabled in server.properties. e.g. `true`
 - **webServicePort** - The port used for the web services of the proxy (fake session server for Minecraft 1.16+). e.g. `24464`
 - **maxPlayers** - The maximum players allowed in the game server at once. e.g. `20`
 - **queueEnabled** - Enables the queue system of the proxy server.
 Disabling this means players will get kicked if the maxPlayers count is reached. e.g. `true`